Worldwide Baseball Prospects client, Tarik El-Abour, the first Professional Baseball Player in History who also has

 Baseball is a worldwide language, it speaks to all of us in different ways.
 It can be a sometimes bumpy yet awesome never ending marathon full of growth and magical moments.
 It takes an unwavering belief in one's self from the inside out and in their ability to create their own path, in baseball and life.

-The lesson here, never ever under-estimate the power of passion and persistence, the love for the game and surrounding yourself with those who believe in you as much as you do if not more and will always look out for your best interests.
+The lesson here, never ever under-estimate the power of patience, passion and persistence, the love for the game and surrounding yourself with those who believe in you as much as you do who will always look out for your best interests.

 Part 1: Autism Speaks Louder than Words and